benkilimnik/portfolio/mysql_proxy/README.md

 # Design
-This proxy acts as a MySQL database while interfacing with a GDPR-compliant database called Pelton.
+This multi-threaded proxy acts as a MySQL database while interfacing with a GDPR-compliant database called Pelton.
 Queries are converted to C compatible types and sent to Pelton.
 Responses are converted to rust compatible types and returned.
 Any application that uses a MySQL backend may connect to this proxy instead of a traditional database.

 ![mysql_proxy](https://user-images.githubusercontent.com/47846691/142962769-038774df-5d8b-4b2f-b345-700e87d24eb9.png)